 What is a D-Dimer blood test?

-Simply put, a D-dimer blood test detects or helps rule out the presence of blood clot.
+Simply put, a D-Dimer blood test detects or helps rule out the presence of a blood clot.
 A blood clot is a clump of blood that is necessary to prevent you from losing too much blood when dealing with injuries.
-Scientifically, the D-dimer blood test measures the amount of protein called “fibrin D-dimer.”
-Fibrin D-dimer is produced whenever Fibrin, a protein that is a chief component of blood clot, is being actively degraded within the vascular system.
+Scientifically, the D-Dimer blood test measures the amount of protein called “fibrin D-Dimer.”
+Fibrin D-Dimer is produced whenever Fibrin, a protein that is a chief component of a blood clot, is being actively degraded within the vascular system.

 Blood clotting is a complex process that involves the activation of circulating proteins that produce long strands of fibrin.
 Blood clots usually form to prevent blood leaks (hemorrhage) from a damaged blood vessel caused by wounds or injuries.
 The resulting clot that plugs the leak is mainly made up of fibrin strands tangled together with blood platelets entangled within the fibrin mass.
 As part of the healing process, clots that are formed begin to break down almost as soon as they are formed.
 This process of finely balanced clot formation and the simultaneous initiation of clot breakdown called fibrinolysis is important, as it limits the size of the clot to prevent it from completely blocking the blood vessel it is trying to repair.
 A protein called plasmin mediates and limits the growth of forming a blood clot by degrading the edges of the blood clot.